scipy-conference/scipy_proceedings/papers/michael_lange/michael_lange.rst

 expression)` to create symbolic expressions that perform linear interpolation between the sparse points and the cartesian grid for insertion into :code:`Operator` kernels.
-A separate set of explicit coordinate values are associated with the sparse point objects for this purpose in addition to the function values stored in the :code:`data` property.
+A separate set of explicit coordinate values is associated with the sparse point objects for this purpose in addition to the function values stored in the :code:`data` property.